allenai/allennlp-server/README.md

 # AllenNLP Config Explorer and Simple Server

 This repo contains a config explorer for interactively building AllenNLP configuration files, as well as a simple demo server for serving a model.
+To file an issue, please open a ticket on https://github.com/allenai/allennlp and tag it with "Server".

 ## Installation